We’re going to talk about garden mulch. We use this gardening technique a lot in our subarctic gardens and thus it deserves a section on our site.

 We saved up our cardboard for a good long while, allowing us to have sufficient quantities to cover our walking paths.
 It was a bit much, we had a cardboard mountain going for a little while there.

 We layered down the cardboard in our raised beds.
-We layered many pieces, typically aiming for about three total layers of cardboard.
+We typically layered about three layers of cardboard over the paths.
 Due to the variability of cardboard, sometimes we had more and probably sometimes less layers.

 From there, we purchased a truckload of wood chips from one of our local wood suppliers.
 These aren’t terribly expensive, especially when you can self deliver.